Air Force ROTC

 - Be selected by a board of Air Force officers.

-- Have no moral objections or personal convictions that will prevent bearing arms and supporting and defending the Constitution of the United States against all enemies, foreign and domestic (Applicants must not be conscientious objectors.).
+- Have no moral objections or personal convictions that prevents bearing arms and supporting and defending the Constitution of the United States against all enemies, foreign and domestic (Applicants must not be conscientious objectors.).

 - Achieve a qualifying score on the Air Force Officer Qualifying Test.